-Your first interaction will be with Esti, our Patient Care Coordinator who will book your consultation with Dr. Gordon Cohen.
+Your first contact will be with our Patient Care Coordinator Esti Kok who will assist with preliminary questions and arrange your consultation with Dr Gordon Cohen.

 What happens prior to surgery?

-Once you have elected to move forward with surgery, a pre-op appointment will be scheduled anywhere from 2 weeks to 10 days prior to your surgery date.
-This appointment will include pre-op consents, pre and post op instructions, and garment measurements.
-You will also meet with Dr. Cohen one more time so he can answer any remaining questions you may have.
-A Complete set of Bloods are to be done 24-48 hours prior to surgery. *
+Once you have elected to move forward with surgery, a pre-op appointment will be scheduled and must occur at least 7 business days prior to your surgery date.
+Blood tests will be required, and the necessary arrangements made for those.
+This appointment will include pre-op consents forms, pre and post-op instructions, photographs and garment measurements.
+You will also meet with Dr Cohen one more time, so he can answer any remaining questions you may have. *

 Liposuction is most effective for removing specific fat deposits that do not respond to dieting or exercising.
-Liposuction is not used as a substitute for weight loss, but rather is a contouring or sculpting procedure.
-As it turns out, weight loss generally comes about as a result of liposuction, but it is not the purpose of liposuction.
-Liposuction produces the best results when combined with a regimen of healthy nutrition and exercise. *
+Liposuction is not used as a substitute for weight loss, but rather is a body contouring or body sculpting procedure.
+As it turns out, weight loss generally comes about as a result of liposuction, but it is not the purpose of the procedure.
+Liposuction produces the best results when combined with a lifestyle program that involves healthy nutrition and exercise. *

-Liposuction also has many health-related applications and has been used effectively to treat non-cosmetic conditions, such as excessive sweating and non-cosmetic fat accumulation, such as lipomas (benign fatty tumors) and gynecomastia (enlarged male breasts).
+Liposuction can also be used to treat conditions such as lipomas (benign fatty tumours and gynecomastia (enlarged male breasts).

 How much fat is typically removed?

-During liposuction, enough fat is removed to get a proportionate and natural result.
+During liposuction, the appropriate amount of fat is removed to sculpt the body area being treated.
+A natural appearance is the desired outcome.
 It all depends on your unique case.
 The goal is not to remove as much fat as possible, but rather to remove just the right amount in the right areas.
-It may be as little as a Kilo, or it may be up to 5 Kilos. *
+There are significant risks to removing too much fat *

 Are there any possible complications?